ff13dfly/Anchor/docker/README.md

+# Anchor Pallet Docker Image

+## Anchor Pallet

+There are two parts of Anchor pallet, substrate binaries with Anchor pallet and playground for Anchor pallet.

-# Substrate Builder Docker Image
+## Substrate Builder Docker Image

 The Docker image in this folder is a `builder` image.
 It is self contained and allow users to build the binaries themselves.
 There is no requirement on having Rust or any other toolchain installed but a working Docker environment.